 Attendance Dues – Paying Attendance Dues is a condition of enrolment for all students enrolled in New Zealand Catholic Schools.
 Attendance Dues are compulsory – there is a legal requirement for parents and caregivers to pay Attendance Dues under the Education and Training Act 2020.
+On enrolment, parent/caregiver who signs the enrolment forms accepts that the school can discontinue attendance of the named student if they are in default of undertaking to pay Attendance Dues.

 Attendance Dues are charged for all students who attend Catholic Schools in New Zealand.
 Attendance Dues are used to repay loans for building works done at schools in the Auckland Diocese, property related costs including school building works, buildings insurance and costs directly associated with the administration of Attendance Dues.
 Attendance Dues are collected by St. John’s School on behalf of the school’s Proprietor, the Roman Catholic Bishop of Auckland.
 The Attendance Dues collected by St. John’s School are forwarded to Auckland Common Fund Limited, a company established by the proprietors of Catholic integrated schools in the Diocese of Auckland responsible for the collection of Attendance Dues.
 Attendance Dues can be paid in full at the beginning of the school year, per term or by regular instalment.
 More information on Attendance Dues or if you need any assistance, please contact the Principal’s PA at the school office.